elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-macos-on-virtualbox.md

 ## Disclaimer

+This article is hidden for the following reasons:

+1. I'm not aware how to get a supported macOS version running in a VM not on a macbook. macOS 12 is out of support.
-Update: I ended up purchasing a macbook air :(
+2. I ended up purchasing a macbook air (2023-08)

-Note that macOS 12 is no longer supported by Apple and thus this tutorial is probably a waste of time.
+3. MacBooks have a distinct performance competitive advantage with the release of the M5 lineup

+I got a surface laptop in 2025, so maybe that can enable us to run macOS in a virtual machine.
+How cool would that be.

 ## Introduction